mpolden/lftpq/README.md

-  -t, --test                  Test and print config -q, --quiet                 Do not print output from lftp -i, --import                Build queues from stdin -p, --lftp=NAME             Path to lftp program (default: lftp)
+  -t, --test                  Test and print config -q, --quiet                 Do not print output from lftp -i, --import                Build queues from stdin -l, --local-dir=NAME        Override local dir for this run -p, --lftp=NAME             Path to lftp program (default: lftp)

 Help Options: